Hackensack Meridian Children’s Health recently welcomed new medical leaders:

 Dr. Touch is a Diplomat of the American Board of Pediatrics and the Subspecialty Board of Neonatal-Perinatal Medicine.
 She is the president of the Philadelphia Perinatal Society and also a fellow of the American Academy of Pediatrics and a member of the Society of Pediatric Research.
 Until recently, she was a consultant at St. Christopher’s Children’s Hospital in Philadelphia.

 A graduate of Jefferson Medical College in Philadelphia, Dr. Touch completed a residency in pediatrics and a fellowship in neonatal-perinatal medicine at the Thomas Jefferson University Hospital DuPont Hospital for Children in Philadelphia.
 She has been a professor of pediatrics at the Drexel University College of Medicine and the Temple University School of Medicine as well as the Jefferson Medical College of Thomas Jefferson University.
+She has authored numerous peer-reviewed papers related to pulmonary mechanics and minimally invasive ventilation, as well as her newer interest of quality improvement.
+Dr. Touch has presented her work at a number of national and international meetings and continues to serve on an NIH Study Section

 Jan B. Wollack, M.D., PhD, Chief of Pediatric Neurology